 I contacted the registrar, who was busy with acutely unwell patients.
 Once I found the correct guideline, I manually converted the patient’s nasogastric opioid intake to a subcutaneous syringe driver.
 This took me a considerable amount of time, and all the while the patient was not receiving her pain relief.

 In the end, I did not have the confidence to prescribe the opiates, as I was unsure that I had made the correct conversion using pen and paper.
 I called the registrar to double-check the dosages.

 It was a sobering lesson, and I was determined that no other junior doctor or nurse prescriber should be put in the same position.
 At that time, I decided to create a program to ensure that junior staff can double-check their opioid calculations.

 Alfred Cuschieri is Professor of Surgery at the Scuola Superiore Sant’Anna in Pisa and Chief Scientific Advisor to the Institute of Medical Science and Technology (IMSaT).
 Previously he was Professor and Head of Department of Surgery and Molecular Oncology at Ninewells Hospital and Medical School, University of Dundee.
 His research interests include minimal access therapy, endoscopic surgery, technology and micro-robotics, ergonomics, nanotechnology and nanoscience and virtual/augmented reality systems for skills training.
 Alfred Cuschieri is the European Editor-in-Chief of Surgical Endoscopy and serves on the Editorial Board of 10 other peer review journals.

 Academic Lead and Director of Research and Development for NHS Tayside

 Prof Jacob George, MB ChB, MRCP, MD is Professor of Cardiovascular Medicine and Therapeutics, Hon.
 Consultant Physician & Clinical Pharmacologist.
-He is the National Clinical Lead for the Scottish Medicines Consortium (SMC), Chair of the Medicines Advisory Group.
-He is Director of TASC and recently appointed as an International Expert Member of the Malaysian Scientific Review Panel for Phase I Clinical Trials.
-Prof George is the Tayside representative of the Scottish Medicines Consortium.
-To date, Dr George has attracted in excess of £1.2m research funding.
+He is the National Clinical Lead for the Scottish Medicines Consortium (SMC), Chair of the Medicines Advisory Group for NHS Tayside, former R&D Director for NHS Tayside and an International Expert Member of the Malaysian Scientific Review Panel for Phase I Clinical Trials.
+His research interests include Cardiovascular Risk management and prescribing safety.
+To date, Dr George has attracted in excess of £4.5m research funding.

 Consultant in Palliative Medicine and Palliative Care Clinical Lead for NHS Tayside